PaulskPt/Pimoroni_Presto/README.md

         |
    NW   |   NE                 Touching the NW quadrant increases the index for the clock aspect.
---------+--------              Touching the NE quadrant decreases the index for the clock aspect SW   |   SE                 Touching the SW quadrant switches on the ambient LEDs and increases the colour
+--------+--------              Touching the NE quadrant decreases the index for the clock aspect SW   |   SE                 Touching the SW quadrant switches on the ambient LEDs and changes the colour index
         |                      Touching the SE quadrant switches off the ambient LEDs